UC-Davis-molecular-computing/nuad/README.md

     In Windows (outside of Windows Subsystem for Linux), the `PYTHONPATH` environment variable can be adjusted by right-clicking "This PC" on the desktop &rarr; Properties &rarr; Advanced System Settings &rarr; Environment Variables.

-4. Install NUPACK and ViennaRNA following their installation instructions.
+4. Install NUPACK (version 3 and/or 4) and ViennaRNA following their installation instructions.
 (If you do not install one of them, you can still install dsd, but most of the useful functions specifying pre-packaged constraints will be unavailable to call.)
 If installing on Windows, you must first install [Windows Subsystem for Linux (wsl)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), and then install NUPACK and ViennaRNA from within wsl.
-After installing each of NUPACK and ViennaRNA, add their executable directories to your `PATH` environment variable.
+After installing each of NUPACK 3 and/or ViennaRNA, add their executable directories to your `PATH` environment variable.
 (Similarly to how the `PYTHONPATH` variable is adjusted above.)
+NUPACK 4 does not come with an executable, so there is is no executable directory you need to add to `path`.

-    To test that NUPACK is installed correctly, type `pfunc` at the command line (the wsl command line if using Windows); the pfunc NUPACK executable should be called.
+    To test that NUPACK 3 is installed correctly, type `pfunc` at the command line (the wsl command line if using Windows); the pfunc NUPACK 3 executable should be called.
+    To test that NUPACK 4 is installed correctly, run `python3 -m pip show nupack`.
     To test that ViennaRNA is installed correctly, type `RNAduplex` at the command line.

     On Windows, you should also test that they can be called through the normal Windows command line (or Powershell) by typing `wsl -e pfunc` and `wsl -e RNAduplex`, since this is how the dsd library will call them if you run your Python programs from a Windows command line.

 5. Test it works by typing `python` at the command line, then typing `import dsd`.
 It should import without errors: